-The Company is regulated by the Commissariat aux Assurances, Luxembourg, the Supervisory Authority.
-The Supervisory Authority is located at 7, boulevard Joseph II, L-1840 Luxembourg, telephone +352 22 69 11-1, caa@caa.lu.
+The Company is regulated by the Commissariat aux Assurances, the Luxembourg insurance supervisory authority.
+The supervisory authority is located at 7, boulevard Joseph II, L-1840 Luxembourg, telephone +352 22 69 11-1, caa@caa.lu.
 Further information is available on www.caa.lu.